 DATE: c.
 1938 • CONDITION: mint • NIB: medium stub flex • $525

 12687: Montblanc 142: striated green pearl piston-filler, 12.6 cm long, gold filled trim, two-tone nib, uncommon export model with "MASTERPIECE" on cap band, excellent color though limited barrel transparency, barrel threads somewhat irregular, does not affect function; a fine writer, precise and elegant.

 DATE: c.
 1954 • CONDITION: fine-exc • NIB: extra-fine flex • $850

 13128: Namiki Pilot: black lacquered hard rubber plunger-filler, 12.5 cm long, gold filled trim, lacquered feed as well.
 From the Oakland Japantown hoard.
-Three available, new old stock, came to us without nibs, warranted nibs are not original, piston seals have been replaced, original packing seals regreased.
-Please specify which pen desired when ordering.
+New old stock, came to us without a nib, warranted nib is old but not original, piston seals have been replaced, original packing seals regreased.

 13222: Osmia Supra Progress 196: large grey-green pearl pump-filler, 13 cm long, gold filled trim, unusual Vacumatic-style filling system, transparent barrel with web patterning, notable two-tone nib is an elegant writer.
 Overall condition is fine to excellent, but for heat shrinkage to marbled area at end of barrel.

 DATE: c.
 1936 • CONDITION: VG-fine* • NIB: fine stub flex • $350